Epzillon/fruk0st_bot/README.md

 The PLACEHOLDER Bot is an all-around bot which features a little bit of everything.
-Features are mostly added upon request and are aimed towards the need of the Fikabröd Discord server.
+Features are mostly added upon request and are aimed towards the need of the Fruk0stkubben Discord server.

 ### 1.1.
 Feature List
 <a name="feature-list"></a>